 St Jean la Rivière marks the start of the climb and the village name seems obvious enough given the village sits above the Vésubie river, although it could equally be St Jean le Pont for the large concrete bridge that can be seen from afar as you approach or even St Jean le Canal given an important aqueduct starts here, draining off the river to create a precious water supply for the busy coast below.
 If it makes you think about water then have a drink and if you need it there’s a fountain by the road just south of the bridge.

 The climb is impossible to miss, signs point to Utelle.
 Cross the bridge, turn right and the climb starts.
-It’s a decent width and has an engineered feel with cuttings into the rock and wide hairpin bends.
+It’s a good width with an engineered feel thanks to cuttings into the rock and wide hairpin bends.
 Start in an easy gear and let the effort come to you because this climb is all about pacing as it’s so regular.

 The Verdict: ride for a day or more in the region and if you don’t manage to climb this you’ll still have had an enchanting time.
 This climb just adds to it and offers fine views making it a rewarding effort.
 The dead end summit means cyclists get the road to themselves for most of the time.
 It’s also a useful test of fitness with its long and level grades.